San Diego Citizenship Lawyers

 There are two basic ways that a person can become a citizen of the United States — through birth or through naturalization:

 - Birth in the U.S. or acquisition: If someone is born in the United States, in most cases, he or she is automatically a citizen of the United States.
 Additionally, some people who are born abroad to a U.S. citizen parent may automatically acquire U.S. citizenship.
 However, this law frequently changes.
 The law that applies to your case is the law that was in effect at the time you were born.
+Permanent resident children of citizens automatically become citizens in many cases when a child is a minor when the parent becomes a citizen.
 For a careful analysis to determine if you may have acquired U.S. citizenship through parents, contact our office.
 Our attorneys can help determine the law that applies to you.

 - Naturalizing: Naturalizing occurs when a person voluntarily applies to be a U.S. citizen.
-In order to naturalize, a person must be a permanent resident who has lived in the United States for a set period of time (usually three to five years).
+In order to naturalize, a person must be a permanent resident who has lived in the United States for a set period of time (either three or five years).

 What is Involved in Naturalizing?